≡ Menu

 It’s light and bright with white shiplap throughout.

-The laundry is housed in the mudroom space.
+The laundry is located in the mudroom with an additional entry point.

-A long counter makes up the entertainment center.
+A long storage space with a countertop makes up the entertainment center.
+Clever use of space!

 Floating shelves for storage.